Coarsening Bias from Variable Discretization in Causal Functionals: Debiased coarsened estimands

 \section{Debiased coarsened estimands}

-We introduce a simple correction that removes the leading discretization bias by evaluating the outcome regression $\mu(., a_1, c)$ at within-bin representatives of the mediator under $A=a_0$.
+We introduce a simple correction that removes the leading coarsening error by evaluating the outcome regression $\mu(., a_1, c)$ at within-bin representatives of the mediator under $A=a_0$.
 Given $m_k(a,c)$ in \eqref{eq:within_bin_mean}, define the debiased coarsened functional